Indigo Prophecy

-Fahrenheit (known as Indigo Prophecy in North America) is an action-adventure game developed by Quantic Dream and published by Atari for Windows, PlayStation 2, and Xbox in September 2005.
+Indigo Prophecy (known as Fahrenheit outside North America) is an action-adventure game developed by Quantic Dream and published by Atari for Windows, PlayStation 2, and Xbox in September 2005.
 The plot follows Lucas Kane, a man who commits murder while supernaturally possessed, and two police detectives investigating the case.
 Gameplay involves the player making decisions to alter the narrative.

 Writer and director David Cage completed the 2,000-page script in one year.
 Quantic Dream, then employing almost eighty people, took two years to develop the game.
-Fahrenheit was chiefly praised for the story, characters, voice acting, and music, but criticised for the ending and graphics.
+Indigo Prophecy was chiefly praised for the story, characters, voice acting, and music, but criticised for the ending and graphics.
 It sold over one million copies.
 A remastered version released for Windows, Android, iOS, Linux, and macOS in 2015.
 It was also made available to download on Xbox 360 in 2007 and on PlayStation 4 in 2016 via emulation.